-- Review the results to be sure the fees are accurate.
+- Review the results to confirm the fees are accurate.

 - Deselect check boxes in the last column for items you do not want to post a fee for.

-If late/misc fees are posted in error, use Transactions > Delete Transactions to delete them.
+If late/misc fees are posted in error, use Transactions > Delete Transaction > Transaction Fees to delete them.
 See Delete Transactions for more information on deleting a fee.

-From the Transactions menu, Post Class Transactions can be used to post fees to families with students enrolled in a specific class.
+From the Transactions (menu) > Post Transactions > Class Transactions can be used to post fees to families with students enrolled in a specific class.